PoisotLab/GBIF.jl/README.md

 # GBIF wrapper for Julia

-***MAINTENANCE MODE*** - this repo is being move to a monorepo with better integration between features
+***MAINTENANCE MODE*** - this repo is being moved to https://github.com/PoisotLab/SpeciesDistributionToolkit.jl

 This is project offers an interface to the [GBIF] search API from Julia.
 Current efforts focus on querying and exporting occurrences through the